mark14wu/hipress/README.md

 # What is HiPress?

 Gradient synchronization among training nodes has been proved to be a major bottleneck in distributed data parallel DNN training.
-To eliminate this bottleneck, a number of gradient compression algorithms have been recently proposed, which primarily focus on reducing the amount of gradients exchanged during each training iteration.
-However, the system challenges of adapting training systems to use these algorithms are often overlooked.
-First,  the compression-related computational costs accumulate along the gradient synchronization path and are not amortized since the conventional synchronization strategies like Parameter Server (PS) and Ring-allreduce cannot efficiently handle compressed gradients.
-Consequently, despite of their high compression ratios, when trying out a few open-source implementations within mainstream DNN systems, the performance improvement enabled by gradient compression algorithms is quite limited.
-Second, gradient compression is not always beneficial due to its non-trivial overhead and its trade-offs with the aforementioned common optimizations, which unfortunately are ignored by current DNN systems.
-Third, systematic support for compression awareness is lacking.
-Without such support, a broad adoption of gradient compression becomes difficult because significant system expertise and manual efforts are required for developing, optimizing and integrating each compression algorithm.
+Gradient compression is a promising approach to alleviating the communication bottleneck in data parallel deep neural network (DNN) training by significantly reducing the data volume of gradients for synchronization.
+While gradient compression is being actively adopted by the industry (e.g., Facebook and AWS), our study reveals that there are two critical but often overlooked challenges: First, design a generalizable approach to amortize the extra computational overhead brought by gradient compression (e.g., encode and decode operators) along the communication steps during gradient synchronization.
+This is difficult due to non-trivial factors including, for instance, the data dependencies between gradient computation and communication, the communication topology such as a bipartite graph for PS and a ring for Ring-allreduce, the compression speed and ratio of different compression algorithms, to name a few.
+Second, provide systematic support for developing, optimizing and integrating gradient compression algorithms into DNN systems.
+Without this support, the real-world adoption of gradient compression algorithm requires significant system expertise and manual efforts to perform various ad-hoc development and optimization, which is particularly challenging for DNN practitioners.

-To address the above system challenges, we propose `HiPress`, which is a High Performance and Compression-Aware framework for fast data parallel DNN training.
-In `HiPress`, we first design a new gradient synchronization library called `CaSync`, which  evolves the current PS and Ring-allreduce strategies to become compression-friendly.
-Second, we design `SeCoPa`, which makes joint decisions of gradient partition and compression for each gradient of a given DNN model.
-Third, we design a toolkit called `CompLL`, including a high-performance gradient compression library, a domain specific language and an automatic code generator, to facilitate the easy and efficient development of compression algorithms on GPU.
-Finally, to make the gradient compression feature easy-of-use, we build `HiPress` atop mainstream DNN systems such as MXNet, TensorFlow and PyTorch, as well as automate the integration of `CompLL`-generated compression code into the aforementioned DNN systems via `HiPress`.
+To address the above system challenges, We first propose a general, composable gradient synchronization architecture, called `CaSync`, which enables a compression-aware gradient synchronization with a composition of decoupled communication, aggregation and compression primitives.
+Furthermore, `CaSync` employs a selective compression and partitioning mechanism (named as `SeCoPa` in this project) to decide whether to compress each gradient and how to partition large gradients (before compression) to optimally leverage pipelining and parallel processing. `CaSync` architecture is intentionally designed to be general and not tie to specific gradient compression algorithms and synchronization strategies (e.g., PS or Ring-allreduce), thus, its benefits are applicable to existing and potentially future compression algorithms and synchronization strategies.
+Second, developing and optimizing gradient compression algorithms on GPU is non-trivial and usually requires significant system expertise and manual efforts.
+To relieve the burden on DNN practitioners, we design and develop `CompLL`, a gradient compression toolkit which facilitates the easy algorithm development and integration on GPU, including a high-performance gradient compression library, a domain specific language and an automatic code generator, to facilitate the easy and efficient development of compression algorithms on GPU.
+For easy adoption, we have built a compression-aware data parallel DNN training framework called `HiPress`, with both `CaSync` and `CompLL`. `HiPress` runs with the three mainstream DNN systems (i.e., MXNet, TensorFlow and PyTorch).

-Currently, `HiPress` supports four built-in compression algorithms, namely, TBQ[1], TernGrad[2], DGC[3], and GradDrop[4].
+Currently, `HiPress` supports five built-in compression algorithms, namely, onebit[1], TBQ[2], TernGrad[3], DGC[4], and GradDrop[5].
 We specify their logic by following either their open-source implementations or the pseudocode in their original publications.
 Taking specifications as input, `CompLL` automatically generates the corresponding GPU codes, as well as the necessary code for further integration.

 # Try out `HiPress`